-Dependent variable: patents (priority filings).
-Negative binomial estimations.
+Dependent variable: patents (priority filings), Negative binomial estimations.
 Belgian R&D firms over the period 2004-2005.
-Robust standard errors in brackets. , resp. and , means statistically significant at the 1%, resp.
+Robust standard errors in brackets. \\\, resp. \\ and \, means statistically significant at the 1%, resp.
 5% and 10% level.

 The distinction between in-house and sub-contracted R&D in Table 18 indicates that it is mainly the former activity that contributes to technological output as measured by patents, which validates H1.
 One argument to explain the lower 'productivity' of R&D carried out outside the firm is the occurrence of major transaction costs.
 As emphasized by Geroski (1995), given these costs, external research facilities will generally provide generic rather than specialized inputs into the R&D programmes of their clients.
 These generic inputs are less likely to lead to successful inventions and to patent applications.
 The higher returns of outsourced R&D on own patenting come mainly from Belgian subcontractors that are regionally close to firms while interregional collaborations do not seem to provide evidence of patenting activities.
-Non Belgian subcontractors contribute also to the patenting activities, research centers and others) does not provide significant results, except for the impact of collaborations with universities.
+Non Belgian subcontractors contribute also to the patenting activities of Belgian firms.
+A disaggregation of R&D into the types of subcontractors (firms, universities, research centers and others) does not provide significant results, except for the impact of collaborations with universities.